MacBook Pro 14-inch (2021) announced: everything we know so far

 We heard rumors that the display featured on the MacBook Pro 14-inch (2021) would be a Liquid Retina XDR display featuring mini-LED technology, and it would appear that those long-lived assumptions are correct.
 The mini-LED display can deliver up to 1,000 nits of sustained, full-screen brightness, 1,600 nits of peak brightness, and a 1,000,000:1 contrast ratio.

-Beyond just looking gorgeous for any movies and TV shows you might be watching on the go, these features are incredibly important for creatives and those working in industries such as video editing, which when combined with the inclusion of the built-in SD card reader and HDMI port shows Apple's focus on making this the next best laptop on the market for creative professionals and students alike.
+The screen goes beyond just looking gorgeous for any movies and TV shows you might be watching on the go.
+Its features are incredibly important for creatives and those working in industries such as video editing, which when combined with the inclusion of the built-in SD card reader and HDMI port shows Apple's focus on making this the next best laptop on the market for creative professionals and students alike.

 While it does feature that dreaded camera notch we were worried about, the MacBook Pro 14-inch (2021) has a 14.2-inch screen and a total of 5.9 million pixels - more pixels than the previous Intel-powered 16-inch MacBook Pro.